Search

 Automatic Harvesting

-In traditional agriculture, there is a reliance on mechanical operations, with manual harvesting as the mainstay, which results in high costs and low efficiency.
+In traditional agriculture, mechanical operations are reliant, on manual harvesting as the mainstay, which results in high costs and low efficiency.
 However, in recent years, with the continuous application of computer vision technology, high-end intelligent agricultural harvesting machines, such as harvesting machinery and picking robots based on computer vision technology, have emerged in agricultural production, which has been a new step in the automatic harvesting of crops.

 Agricultural Product Quality Testing